mvitez/thnets/README.md

 devices.
-If you don't have a rooted device, you can use SSHServer from Ice Cold Apps, ssh into the device and copy the executable here: /data/data/com.icecoldapps.sshserver (the only accessible place where you can set the executable flag on files).
+If you don't have a rooted device, you can use SSHServer from Ice Cold Apps, ssh into the device and copy the executable here: /data/data/com.icecoldapps.sshserver (the only accessible place where you can set the executable flag on files). images.c and test.c are required only for the test executable, leave them out if you only need the library.

+### iOs instructions (for experts only)

+Add source C file in XCode, including all the ones in modules (leave out OpenBLAS-stripped and other files).
+In the project -> Build Phases -> You have to add -DUSEBLAS -DACCELERATE in the compiler options for files: SpatialConvolution.c, SpatialConvolutionMM.c thbasic.c, thapi.c images.c and test.c are required only for the test executable, leave them out if you only need the library.

 ### PyTorch